IBM PL/S: Fujitsu's Implementation

-A fully compliant PL/S compiler was "developed" by Fujitsu Ltd in the late-1970s, adapting IBM's PL/I Optimizer compiler source code as its starting point.
+A fully compliant PL/S compiler was developed by Fujitsu Ltd in the late-1970s, adapting IBM's PL/I Optimizer compiler source code as its starting point.
 This PL/S compiler was used internally by Fujitsu, and also by Fujitsu's external affiliates.
-Whether or not IBM was aware of this unlicensed use of its licensed intellectual property is not known.
-The phase names of this PL/S compiler were the same as the corresponding phase names of IBM's PL/I Optimizer compiler, with the initial "I" (IBM) in the phase name being replaced by an initial "J" (Japan).
-All IBM copyright notices within the modules were deleted to hide its true origin and ownership.
+Whether or not IBM was aware of this unlicensed use of its intellectual property is not known.
+The phase names of this PL/S compiler were the same as the corresponding phase names of IBM's PL/I Optimizer compiler, with the initial "I" (IBM) in each phase name being replaced by an initial "J" (Japan).
+All IBM copyright notices (source and object) within the modules were deleted to hide their true origin and ownership.